-- Know that crude oil is a toxic, dark, sticky liquid, hydrocarbons in chains of varying length. hydrocarbons are made of hydrogen and carbon. - 2.
-Know that crude oil can be separated into
+- 1. Know that crude oil is a toxic, dark, sticky liquid, hydrocarbons in chains of varying length. hydrocarbons are made of hydrogen and carbon. - 2.
+Know that crude oil can be separated into more useful parts at an oil refinery.

-- 2. Understand the term species, habitat. - 3.
-Know that living things have been changing through evolution.
-Know that all variations in a species arise from mutations. - Understand that living things compete for shelter, food and mates in order to survive. - 5.
+- in a species arise from mutations. - 4.
+Understand that living things compete for shelter, food and mates in order to survive. - 5.
 Know that the better adapted individuals will survive and can breed and pass on their features to the next generation. that a species may become extinct if their habitat changes or another species is better adapted to survive. - 6.
 Understand how human beings have caused some species to become endangered or extinct, habitat destruction, hunting, pollution.

-C10 Let's get
+C10 Let's get together

-- Use the names and symbols of the first 20 elements. - Using sodium and chlorine show how atoms d) Interpret data.e) Review the method.
+- 1. Use the names and symbols of the first 20 elements. - Using sodium and chlorine show how atoms can donate electrons.
+Know that when

-- mixtures into their constituents. - 5.
-Suggest how chromatography can be used to test pure from impure substances. - Understand that distillation is used to separate liquids with different boiling points.
+- chromatography can be used to test pure from impure substances. - Understand that distillation is used to separate liquids with different boiling points.